mantidproject/mantid/docs/source/concepts/HowToDefineGeometricShape.rst

 Note for the best effect this bounding box should be enclosing the shape as tight as possible.

-Another option, in some cases, may be to change the shape definition so that it is axis-aligned and then later rotate it using the `facing <InstrumentDefinitionFile#using-facing>`__ tag or the axis rotation properties of the `location <InstrumentDefinitionFile#using-locations>`__ tag.

-As long as the actual shape definition is axis-aligned, Mantid is usually able to construct a reasonable bounding box even if the shape is later rotated.

 .. categories:: Concepts